Wyamio/Wyam.Web/Input/modules/readfiles.md

 Title: ReadFiles
 Description: Reads files from disk and sets associated metadata.
 ---
 Reads the content of files from the file system into the content of new documents.
 For each output document, several metadata values are set with information about the file.
+Note that this module is best at the beginning of a pipeline because it will be executed once for each input document, even if you only specify a search path.
+If you want to add additional files to a current pipeline, you should enclose your ReadFiles modules with [Concat](/modules/concat).

 # Usage
 ---